jingyuyao/elitetraderoutes/README.md

 As root@localhost:

 - CREATE DATABASE elitetraderoutes CHARACTER SET utf8;
-- GRANT ALL PRIVILEGES ON elitetraderoutes.* TO 'elitetraderoutes'@'localhost' IDENTIFIED BY 'elitetraderoutespassword';
+- GRANT ALL PRIVILEGES ON *.* TO 'elitetraderoutes'@'localhost' IDENTIFIED BY 'elitetraderoutespassword';

 Then run 'python3 manage.py migrate' and make sure there are no errors.